Aortic valve repair: Aneurysm of the ascending aorta

 After the heart has been arrested, the enlarged aorta is removed close to the insertion line of the aortic valve cusps.
 The origins of the coronary arteries must be detached from the aorta.
-For the procedure, according to Magdi Yacoub a graft is tailored to create 3 tongues that replace the aneurysmatic aortic wall in the root.
+A graft is tailored to create 3 tongues that replace the aneurysmatic aortic wall in the root.
 The graft is then sutured to the cusp insertion lines.
 Some surgeons combine this procedure with an annuloplasty.
-For the procedure according to Tirone David, the aortic valve is mobilized even further from the surrounding tissues.
+The aortic valve is mobilized even further from the surrounding tissues.
 The avascular graft is then positioned around the valve, and the valve is fixed inside the graft with sutures.

 With both techniques, the form of the aortic valve must be carefully assessed after completed root replacement.
 In most instances some cusp stretching will be found which would result in prolapse and relevant regurgitation afterward if uncorrected.
 Thus an aortic valve repair procedure will frequently be necessary according to the principles of tricuspid or bicuspid aortic valve repair.

 Postoperative treatment

-Contrary to valve replacement with mechanical prostheses inhibition of the blood clotting system (anticoagulation) is not necessary after aortic valve repair.
-Blood-thinning may only be necessary if atrial fibrillation occurs or persists in order to prevent blood clot formation in the left atrium.
+Unlike valve replacement with mechanical prostheses, inhibition of the blood clotting system (anticoagulation) is not necessary after aortic valve repair.
+Blood-thinning may only be necessary if atrial fibrillation occurs or persists, in order to prevent blood clot formation in the left atrium.

-Following aortic valve replacement, prophylactic administration of antibiotics is recommended for interventions involving mouth and throat (e.g. dental surgery).
-It is unclear whether this is also necessary after aortic valve repair.
+It is unclear whether routine prophylactic antibiotic administration is necessary after aortic valve repair.